There are many Beitou hot spring experiences that you can enjoy while spending a day in Beitou, a popular day-trip destination from Taipei, Taiwan.

 Remember to rinse your feet before soaking your feet in the hot spring pool.

-Similar to the other free foot bath, make sure you wash your feet before you enjoy the foot spa.
+Similar to the other free foot bath, ensure you wash your feet before enjoying the foot spa.
 You can leave your shoes in the open cubbies.

-Millenium Hot Spring is a public outdoor hot spring and it is one of the original public hot spring in Beitou.
-It is a very affordable and popular with the locals.
+Millenium Hot Spring (親水公園露天溫泉) is a public outdoor hot spring, and it is one of the original public hot springs in Beitou.
+It is very affordable and popular with the locals.

 Typically, women and men use separate hot spring facilities.
-But at Millenium Hot Spring, it is a mixed-gender hot spring.
+But Millenium Hot Spring is a mixed-gender hot spring.

-And since men and women both use the outdoor hot spring together, it means you have to wear a swimsuit.
-And at Millenium, they are really strict about wearing a conservative one-piece bathing suit.
-So leave your skimpy bikinis at home because you cannot wear them here.
+And since men and women both use the outdoor hot spring together, you must wear a swimsuit.
+And at Millenium, they are strict about wearing a conservative one-piece bathing suit.
+So leave your skimpy bikinis home because you cannot wear them here.

-If you want to try one of the original hot spring in Beitou and have the ability to look at the starry sky while soaking in a hot spring, then you visit Millenium Hot Spring.
+If you want to try one of the original Beitou public hot springs and can look at the starry sky while soaking in a hot spring, then you visit Millenium Hot Spring.

 Men and women have separate areas.
 Each area has two pools: one pool has a temperature of 45-46°C while the cooler pool is 42-43°C.